krbnite/krbnite.github.io/_posts/2017-10-04-Driving-Headless-Chrome-with-Selenium-on-AWS-EC2.md

 ```

 ## Make Sure Python's Happy
-Just remember where you ChromeDriver so you can access it from Python.
+Just remember where you put ChromeDriver so you can access it from Python.
 I usually just
 install a copy right in my project folder.

 ```python